The Support You Need.

 In California, motorcycle riders have the same rights as any other motor vehicle accident victims.
 If you’ve been injured in a motorcycle accident that wasn’t your fault, you can file a claim for damages against the responsible party.

 Before filing a claim, it’s crucial to understand the process.
-Take advantage of our free consultations to learn about your legal options and what to expect.

 The first step is identifying who is legally responsible for the accident.
 Liability, or legal responsibility, determines who will cover your injuries and damages, which can be substantial in motorcycle accidents.
 Establishing liability involves proving negligence, which means showing that the responsible party failed to exercise their duty of care.
 This can include:

-• Car or truck drivers – Negligence may involve failing to see or yield to a motorcyclist, changing lanes without signaling, or driving distracted.
+• Car or truck drivers: Negligence may involve failing to see or yield to a motorcyclist, changing lanes without signaling, or driving distracted.

-• Poor road conditions – Potholes, uneven surfaces, or inadequate signage can contribute to accidents.
+• Poor road conditions: Potholes, uneven surfaces, or inadequate signage can contribute to accidents.
 Government authorities are responsible for road maintenance.

-• Motorcycle defects – Accidents can result from poor manufacturing or maintenance of the motorcycle.
+• Motorcycle defects: Accidents can result from poor manufacturing or maintenance of the motorcycle.

-• Impaired driving – Accidents often occur due to drivers impaired by alcohol, drugs, or medication.
+• Impaired driving: Accidents often occur due to drivers impaired by alcohol, drugs, or medication.

-• Pedestrian negligence – Pedestrians not following traffic rules can cause accidents, especially at intersections.
+• Pedestrian negligence: Pedestrians not following traffic rules can cause accidents, especially at intersections.

 There’s also “comparative negligence,” which frequently comes into play in a motorcycle accident.
 This means that even if you’re partly at fault, you can still get damages, but they will be reduced based on your level of fault.

 The specific details and evidence of the accident will be carefully reviewed to determine liability and fault.
-Certain actions while riding can make you partially responsible, like lane splitting or riding too fast.

 Understanding these factors is crucial, as they affect how fault is determined and the amount of financial support you can receive.
 That said, it’s vital to look at what you can get in a claim.